 So unless you’re specializing in a certain niche or are working somewhere that requires them, it’s better to rent the equipment until you have a business need for investing in it.

 But no matter where you work, you’ll definitely need these items:

-- Mop, bucket and wringer.
-Even if you have an autoscrubber there will be areas of floor that can only be properly cleaned with a mop.
+- Wet mop buckets and wringer.
+Even if you have an autoscrubber there will be areas of the floor that can only be properly cleaned with a mop.